JohnSnowLabs/johnsnowlabs/docs/en/alab/preannotation.md

 }
 </style>

-Annotation Lab offers out-of-the-box support for <es>Named Entity Recognition</es>, <es>Classification</es>, <es>Assertion Status</es>, and <es>Relations</es> preannotations.
+Generative AI Lab offers out-of-the-box support for <es>Named Entity Recognition</es>, <es>Classification</es>, <es>Assertion Status</es>, and <es>Relations</es> preannotations.
 These are extremely useful for bootstrapping any annotation project as the annotation team does not need to start the labeling from scratch but can leverage the existing knowledge transfer from domain experts to models.
 This way, the annotation efforts are significantly reduced.

 To run pre-annotation on one or several tasks, the <es>Project Owner</es> or the <es>Manager</es> must select the target tasks and click on the `Pre-Annotate` button from the top right side of the <es>Tasks</es> page.
 It will display a popup with information regarding the last deployment of the model server with the list of models deployed and the labels they predict.